Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases: Systematic Comparison of LRMs and LLMs for Judgment

 \subsection{Results}

 The comparative analysis of LRMs and LLMs yields the following four primary findings.

-\paragraph{Finding 1: LRM-as-a-Judge generally presents higher judgment accuracy.} As shown in Table \ref{tab:general-judge} and Figure \ref{fig:general-judge}, LRMs are generally stronger than non-reasoning models as judges, demonstrating that reasoning augmentation is highly effective for evaluation tasks.
-The improvement is more significant in reasoning-intensive domains, such as code and mathematics, demonstrating that extended reasoning process benefits both the generation and judgment of reasoning tasks\footnote{The notable exception is DeepSeek-R1, which underperforms on Knowledge judge tasks.
+\paragraph{Finding 1: LRM-as-a-Judge generally presents higher judgment accuracy.} As shown in Table \ref{tab:general-judge} and Figure \ref{fig:general-judge} in Appendix, LRMs are generally stronger than non-reasoning models as judges, showing that reasoning augmentation is highly effective for evaluation tasks.
+The improvement is more significant in reasoning-intensive domains, such as code and mathematics, demonstrating that an extended reasoning process benefits both the generation and judgment of reasoning tasks\footnote{The notable exception is DeepSeek-R1, which underperforms on Knowledge judge tasks.
 We attribute this to R1's ``zero'' training approach, which leads to higher hallucination rates on knowledge-centric tasks \cite{yao2025reasoning}.}.

-\paragraph{Finding 2: LRMs present stronger instruction-following capabilities in evaluation.} As shown in Table \ref{tab:instruction-following}, contrary to previous studies suggesting that reasoning models perform worse in instruction following \cite{jang2025reasoningmodelstubborndiagnosing}, our findings indicate otherwise on judgment.
+\paragraph{Finding 2: LRMs present stronger evaluation instruction-following capabilities in evaluation.} As shown in Table \ref{tab:instruction-following}, contrary to previous studies suggesting that reasoning models perform worse in instruction following \cite{jang2025reasoningmodelstubborndiagnosing}, our findings indicate the opposite trend.
 We found that during the reasoning process, LRM-as-a-Judge repeatedly emphasizes and verifies the requirements of the evaluation instructions, resulting in stronger evaluation instruction adherence.

 \paragraph{Finding 3: LRM-as-a-Judge is more robust against adversarial attacks.} As shown in Table \ref{tab:robust-judge}, LRM-as-a-Judge is more robust against prompt injection attacks.
 This is attributed to the reasoning process, which carefully checks alignment and is less influenced by injected prompts.